cpjobling/eg-247-textbook/fourier_series/3/exp_fs2.md

 * Is the function **even** or **odd**?
 * Does the signal have **half-wave symmetry**?
-* What are the cosequencies of symmetry on the form of the coefficients $C_k$?
+* What are the consequencies of symmetry on the form of the coefficients $C_k$?
 * What function do we actually need to integrate to compute $C_k$?

 +++ {"slideshow": {"slide_type": "notes"}}